commonlyjs/commonly/README.md

 }
 ```

-#### How you can extend capabilities of the library with only few lines of code
+#### Extend capabilities of the library with only few lines of code
 ```typescript
 //- react-utilities.ts
 import { concat, filter, join, reverse } from "@commonly/iterable"